errorexists/Getting-Started-With-OpenCore/README.md

 * FadtEnableReset: NO (Enable reboot and shutdown on legacy hardware, not recommended unless needed)
 * NormalizeHeaders: Cleanup ACPI header fields, irrelevant in 10.14
 * RebaseRegions: Attempt to heuristically relocate ACPI memory regions
-* ResetHwSig: Needed for hardware that fail fail to maintain hardware signature across the reboots and cause issues with waking from hibernation
+* ResetHwSig: Needed for hardware that fail to maintain hardware signature across the reboots and cause issues with waking from hibernation
 * ResetLogoStatus: Workaround for systems running BGRT tables